b310-digital/tiptap-extension-comment-collaboration/README.md

 # TipTap Comment Collaboration
 TipTap extension that brings proper support for collaborative comments.
 It is used actively within [GroupWriter](https://github.com/b310-digital/groupwriter-frontend).

+Attention: Moved back to the [GroupWriter](https://github.com/b310-digital/groupwriter-frontend) repository to ease active development.
+If you are interested in this package, please write us so we can release this on npm as a package.

 ## Main Features:
 - Create / Edit / Delete Comments and Suggestions
 - Comments get a calculated position so it is possible to place them next to the text where they belong